EEC Logo

 • Improving the communication of sustainable energy issues with citizens

-MODEL pilot cities will thus organise Municipal Intelligent Energy Days to show all local partners how they can save energy in their everyday live.
+MODEL pilot cities organizing Municipal Intelligent Energy Days to show all local partners how they can save energy in their everyday live.

 CDM PROGRAM OF ACTIVITIES FOR GREENFIELD HYDROPOWER PROJECTS IN GEORGIA

-As part of the contribution to the development of local communities and promotion of the energy security in Georgia, BP and its co-venturers are sponsoring the “Energy Efficiency Program for the Georgian Communities - "Energy Bus" Project.
+As part of the contribution to the development of local communities and promotion of the energy security in Georgia, BP and its co-venturers have sponsored the “Energy Efficiency Program for the Georgian Communities - "Energy Bus" Project.
 More . . .

 Capacity Building on Energy Efficiency in Georgia